The Joker's Jinx

-The Joker's Jinx was a steel roller coaster at Six Flags America in Prince George's County, Maryland.
+The Joker's Jinx is a decommissioned steel roller coaster at Six Flags America in Prince George's County, Maryland.
 The ride utilizes linear induction motor technology to launch the train from 0 to 60 mi/h in just over three seconds.

 The Joker's Jinx was designed by Premier Rides and manufactured by Intermountain Lift, Inc.

 History

 In the fall of 1998, pieces of green Premier Rides roller coaster track were spotted on the park's property.
 On October 28, 1998, it was announced that Adventure World would be renamed Six Flags America and feature three new roller coasters, including Joker's Jinx.
 Joker's Jinx would be an LIM spaghetti bowl launch coaster by Premier Rides.
 It was to be located in a brand new 6 acre Gotham City section, which would be entered by passing under The Wild One roller coaster.

 Construction of Joker's Jinx began in December 1998 and was completed in late March 1999.
 On April 4, 1999, the ride performed its first test runs.
 Joker's Jinx officially opened on May 8, 1999.

 Joker's Jinx was repainted with a brighter green track in 2020.

 On May 1, 2025, Six Flags announced that the Six Flags America park will close at the end of the 2025 season on November 2, 2025.
 The status on the future of the Joker's Jinx roller coaster was not given at the time of the announcement.